Beta movement: Confusion about phi phenomenon and beta movement

-Wertheimer's pure phi phenomenon and beta movement are often confused in explanations of film and animation, but they are quite different perceptually and neither really explains the short-range apparent motion seen in film.
+Wertheimer's objectless phi phenomenon and his optimal illusion of motion (beta movement) are often confused in explanations of film and animation, but they are quite different perceptually and neither really explains the short-range apparent motion seen in film.

-In beta movement, two stimuli, $a$ and $b$, appear in succession, but are perceived as the motion of a single object, $a$, into position $b$.
-In phi movement, the two stimuli $a$ and $b$ appear in succession, but are perceived as the motion of a vague shadowy something passing over $a$ and $b$.
+In beta movement, two stimuli, $a$ and $b$, appear in succession at intermediate frequencies, but are perceived as the motion of a single object, $a$, into position $b$.
+In phi movement, the two stimuli $a$ and $b$ appear in very rapid succession, but are perceived as the motion of a vague shadowy something passing over $a$ and $b$.
 There are many factors that determine whether one will experience beta movement or the phi phenomenon in a particular circumstance.
 They include the luminance of the stimuli in contrast to the background, the size of the stimuli, how far apart they are, how long each one is displayed, and precisely how much time passes between them (or the extent to which they overlap in time).